whisthq/whist/mandelboxes/README.md

-# Fractal Mandelbox Images
+# Whist Mandelbox Images

-At Fractal, we use the term "mandelbox" to refer to what is essentially an application that we deliver, combined with the Fractal-specific customizations that make everything work (securely).
+At Whist, we use the term "mandelbox" to refer to what is essentially an application that we deliver, combined with the Whist-specific customizations that make everything work (securely).
 At the moment, our mandelboxes run on Docker.

-This repository contains the code for "mandelbox-izing" the various applications that Fractal streams.
-The base Dockerfile running the Fractal protocol is under the `/base/` subfolder, and is used as a starter image for the application Dockerfiles which are in each of their respective application-type subfolders.
-This base image runs **Ubuntu 20.04** and installs everything needed to interface with the drivers and the Fractal protocol.
+This repository contains the code for "mandelbox-izing" the various applications that Whist streams.
+The base Dockerfile running the Whist protocol is under the `/base/` subfolder, and is used as a starter image for the application Dockerfiles which are in each of their respective application-type subfolders.
+This base image runs **Ubuntu 20.04** and installs everything needed to interface with the drivers and the Whist protocol.

 ## File Structure